 Dr. Elizabeth Yost, Director

 Public health encompasses a diverse array of fields, reflected in the interdisciplinary nature of all public health programs.
 Careers in public health focus on major health concerns such as infectious diseases/pandemics, antibiotic resistant bacteria, nutrition/obesity, drug and alcohol addiction, mental health, bio-terrorism, environmental health issues related to water/food/air quality, food (in)security, STDs, women’s health, and health concerns related to poverty/health care disparities both nationally and internationally.
-Gaining an interdisciplinary understanding of the physical, social, and cultural aspects of health and medicine prepares students for success in career planning, graduate training, and careers of passion in medical and health fields.
+Gaining an interdisciplinary understanding of the physical, social, and cultural aspects of health and medicine prepares students for success in graduate training and careers of passion in medical and health fields.

 This minor is designed to help students become familiar with the multidisciplinary nature of public health work, increase their awareness of the opportunities available in this diverse field, and inspire them to discover lives of purpose and passion through careers in health and medicine.

 Students interested in pursuing the Public Health minor should consult with the Director, Dr. Elizabeth Yost (email@example.com), on their course selections and should be aware that internship opportunities in public health are available.
 Students are encouraged to contact Dr. Yost or the Assistant Dean for Academic Initiatives, Dr. Lange at firstname.lastname@example.org, to inquire about internships.

 The minor in Public Health consists of six (6) courses.
 Students are required to take Introduction to Public Health and Global Health Disparities courses.
 The remaining four courses are split between electives in Natural Science & Public Health (List A below) and electives in Social, Cultural and Behavioral Aspect of Public Health (List B below).
 Students may request that special topics courses or pre-approved study abroad courses count toward fulfillment of either List A or List B courses, as appropriate.
 Credit for such courses may be granted only with the approval of the Director of the Public Health minor.
 Students who are sociology majors may not double count the Intro to Public Health course or the Global Health Disparities course toward their sociology major.

 - SOC294 - Introduction to Public Health (no prerequisite)